|

 - then accelerate the rod by adding the wrist

-grip with your thumb and pull with ring and little fingers
+against the grip with your thumb and pull with ring and little

 - imagine forcing the rod butt against your

-of expressing the arm and wrist movements required in the forward cast
+- ways of expressing the arm and wrist movements

-"bloody L" in the line will interfere with the forward cast landing
+- a "bloody L" in the line will interfere with

-straight, bear this in mind when changing direction
+forward cast landing straight, bear this in mind when changing

-/ lower the rod-tip stop point on the forward cast to vary landing
+- raise / lower the rod-tip stop point on the

 - at the end of the forward stroke your elbow